d-nishi/solutions/EKS/efs-csi-example.md

 }, { provider: cluster.provider });
 ```

-## Deploy a sample app with the EFS volume mounts:
+## Step 4: Deploy a sample app with the EFS volume mounts:

-Once the step above is complete, you will be ready to deploy your k8s storage class, persistent volume and persistent volume claim based on the AWS EFS CSI driver as well as the sample k8s application.
+Once the step above is complete, you will be ready to deploy your k8s sample application, storage class, persistent volume and persistent volume claim.
 Lets create a new stack for this called k8sapp as follows:

 ```bash
 $ mkdir k8sapp && cd k8sapp